jtcase/Sorting-Visualizer/README.md

 # Sorting-Visualizer

+Currently shows Insertion Sort.

-Fun little project I worked on to start learning python
+Fun little project I worked on to start learning python.
+This will be improved to include a ui where the sorting algorithm to view can be chosen by user.